1. Skip to content

 Atrocities by Russian troops in Ukraine have killed civilians and sparked allegations of a genocideImage: Carol Guzy/Zumapress/picture alliance

-In 1943, Jewish-Polish lawyer Raphael Lemkin came up with the term partly in response to Hitler's systematic murder of Jews in Nazi Germany.
+Jewish-Polish lawyer Raphael Lemkin came up with the term for his 1944 book "Axis Rule in Occupied Europe," partly in response to Hitler's systematic murder of Jews by Nazi Germany.
 Lemkin lost his entire family, with the exception of his brother, to the Holocaust.

-Article Two of the convention defines genocide as any acts "committed with intent to destroy, in whole or in part, a national, ethnic, racial or religious group."
+Article Two of the convention defines genocide as any act "committed with intent to destroy, in whole or in part, a national, ethnic, racial or religious group."

 Such acts could include killings, inflicting serious bodily or mental harm or life-threatening conditions, measures to prevent births and forcibly transferring children, according to the UN definition.